anatoliykolchanov46-maker/Dialectical-loop/README.md

                         if alias.name in forbidden_modules or alias.name.split('.')[0] in forbidden_modules:
                             return False
                 elif isinstance(node, ast.Call):
-                    # Check if the function being called is a forbidden built-in
+                    # Check if the function being called is a forbidden built-in name
                     if isinstance(node.func, ast.Name):
                         if node.func.id in forbidden_builtins_on_call:
                             return False